Crystalline representations and $p$-adic Hodge theory for non-commutative algebraic varieties: Introduction

+The aim of this paper is to study $p$-adic Hodge theory for non-commutative algebraic varieties.
+Specifically, we propose a conjecture and prove several results related to the relationship between $K(1)$-local $K$-theory and topological periodic homology in this non-commutative setting.

 \begin{notation} Fix a prime $p$.
-Let $K$ be a finite extension of $\Q_p$ with residue field $k$.
+Let $K$ be a complete discretely valued nonarchimedean extension $K$ of $\mathbb{Q}_p$ with perfect residue field $k$.
 Here, $\sO_K$ is the ring of integers of $K$ and $\pi\in \sO_K$ is a uniformizer.
 We write $\Cu$ to denote the completion $\hat{\overline{K}}$ of $\overline{K}$ endowed with its unique absolute value extending the given absolute value on $K$, let $W$ be the Witt ring of $k$, and let $K_0$ be the fraction field of $W$.
 Let $\mf{m}$ be the maximal ideal of $\sO_K$.
 For a spectrum $S$, let $L_{K(1)}S$ be the Bousfield localization of complex $K$ theory at prime $p$. \end{notation}

 Cohomology theories such as de Rham cohomology $R\Gamma_{\text{dR}}(-/K)$, Hodge cohomology $R\Gamma_{\Zar}(-,\Omega^*_{-/K})$, $l$-adic cohomology $R\Gamma_{\et}(-,\Z_l)$ and crystalline cohomology $R\Gamma_{\text{cry}}(-/W(k))$ are important tools in the study of algebraic geometry and arithmetic geometry.
 On the other hand, homological invariants such as (topological) periodic homology, (topological) cyclic homology, and $K$ theory play an important role in the study of $C^*$-algebra, Lie algebra and non-commutative geometry.
 There are deep and subtle links between cohomology invariants and homological invariants.
 One of the most well-known examples is the Atiyah-Hirzebruch spectral sequence.
 For a finite-dimensional CW-complex $M$, Atiyah-Hirzebruch \cite{AHss} prove that there is a spectral sequence: